FlipEnergy/redesigned-garbanzo/README.md

 - stop using ORM?
 This one is debatable but in some situations ORM could cause performance issues
 - treat packaged helm charts with specific image versions as the artifact to deploy rather than using the docker image and a local chart as it is currently
 - of course other features like deleting or crossing off something from the list
+- setup monitoring and alerting.
+Google console's features are a good start but we probably want something like influxdb + grafana or some proprietary solution like Datadog